nitesh-kumar813/nik_healthcare/README.md

 👉 **Cancel Appointment from Admin Side**: Administrators have the ability to cancel any appointment as needed.

-👉 **Send SMS on Appointment Confirmation**: Patients receive SMS notifications to confirm their appointment details.
+👉 **Send SMS/Email on Appointment Confirmation**: Patients receive SMS/Email notifications to confirm their appointment details.

 👉 **Complete Responsiveness**: The application works seamlessly on all device types and screen sizes.